rocmarchive/HcSPARSE/README.md

 This repository hosts the HCC implementation of linear algebraic routines for sparse matrices/vectors (HcSparse), on AMD devices.
 To know what HCC compiler features, refer [here](https://github.com/RadeonOpenCompute/hcc).

-Following list the routines that are currently supported by HcSparse.
+Following list the routines that are currently supported by HcSparse that are grouped into four major categories.

    1. Level 1 BLAS Routines:
       * axpy : Product of Sparse Vector with constant and followed by addition of dense Vector.